AlexFabre/Pretty-ASCII/README.md

 python3 generate_ascii_table.py
 ~~~

-And you should get the SVG image below created in the same directory under the name *ascii_table.svg*
+The SVG image below will be created in the same directory under the name **ascii_table.svg**

 (SVG images can be opened in web browsers)